tadamczx/openvino/docs/articles_en/learn-openvino/interactive-tutorials-python.rst

 .. note::

    `Binder <https://mybinder.org/>`__ and `Google Colab <https://colab.research.google.com/>`__
-   are free online services with limited resources.
+   are free online services with limited ../about-openvino/additional-resources.
 For the best performance and more control, you should run the notebooks locally.
-Follow the :doc:`Installation Guide <notebooks_installation>` in order to get information on how to run and manage the notebooks on your machine.
+Follow the :doc:`Installation Guide <interactive-tutorials-python/notebooks-installation>` in order to get information on how to run and manage the notebooks on your machine.